-As of June 30, 2019, we have approximately \$3.3 billion of consolidated indebtedness.
-Upon the closing of this offering and the application of the negroceeds therefrom, our consolidated indebtedness will be approximately \$3.5 billion.
-Our substantial indebtedness and the additional debt we may incur in the future for organic growth, potential acquisitions or working capital may adversely affect our liquidity and therefore our ability to make interest payments on the notes.
+After giving effect to this offering and our concurrent common units offering, and the use of proceeds from each such offering, our consolidated indebtedness will be approximately \$1,100 million.
+After giving effect to the use of proceeds from this offering and our concurrent common units offering, the availability under our revolving credit facility will be \$500 million.
+Our substantial indebtedness and the additional debt we may incur in the future for potential acquisitions or working capital may adversely affect our liquidity and therefore our ability to make interest payments on the notes.